Konstantinos72002/Parent-children-processes-communication/Readme.txt

+# You can see the exersice in pdf

 In my shared memory i store the request segment from child, an array with lines of desired segments and the finished children.